-- Requires a public process for rulemaking through the rulemaking committee proposed by HCR 23-1001. - Adds more specific data reporting requirements according to § 13-5.3-108, C.R.S. and directs that the Commission's website include data search functionality and provide for the online submission of request for evaluation forms, including confidential or anonymous requests. - Directs the Commission to designate a point of contact to provide requestors with information about the judicial discipline process and the status of a case upon recognition of a complaint. - Authorizes the judge member of an adjudicative panel proposed through HCR 23-1001 to use the judge's staff to provide for the panel's administrative needs. - Repeals §§ 24-72-401 and 24-72-402, C.R.S., which currently make it a misdemeanor offense to disclose the contents of the Commission's records or recommendations prior to filing with the Colorado Supreme Court.
+- o Makes changes in the process for how judge members are appointed. - Requires a public process for rulemaking through the rulemaking committee proposed by HCR 23-1001. - Adds more specific data reporting requirements according to § 13-5.3-108, C.R.S. and directs that the Commission's website include data search functionality and provide for the online submission of request for evaluation forms, including confidential or anonymous requests. - Directs the Commission to designate a point of contact to provide requestors with information about the judicial discipline process and the status of a case upon recognition of a complaint. - Authorizes the judge member of an adjudicative panel proposed through HCR 23-1001 to use the judge's staff to provide for the panel's administrative needs. - Repeals §§ 24-72-401 and 24-72-402, C.R.S., which currently make it a misdemeanor offense to disclose the contents of the Commission's records or recommendations prior to filing with the Colorado Supreme Court.